PowerDNS/pdns/pdns/dnsdistdist/docs/reference/ebpf.rst

   This is the eBPF equivalent of :func:`addDynBlocks`, blocking a set of addresses for (optionally) a number of seconds, using an eBPF dynamic filter.
   The default number of seconds to block for is 10.

-  :param addresses: set of Addresses as returned by an exceed function
+  :param addresses: set of Addresses as returned by an :ref:`exceed function <exceedfuncs>`
-  :param DynBPFFilter: The dynamic eBPF filter to use
+  :param DynBPFFilter dynbpf: The dynamic eBPF filter to use
   :param int seconds: The number of seconds this block to expire

 .. function:: newBPFFilter(maxV4, maxV6, maxQNames) -> BPFFilter